Ukrainian stickleback: Ecology

 The Ukrainian stickleback prefers high-vegetation areas and the littoral zone of wetlands.
 It feeds on benthic invertebrates such as mosquito larvae and is preyed upon by piscivorous fishes, seals, frogs, birds, snakes, and turtles.

 During spawning season, males gain red coloring and build a nest of plant and algae material, courting a female who lays about 90 eggs.
 The male guards the nest until the young leave a few weeks later.

 Though the fish's population may be declining in some parts of its range, such as the Aral Sea, it is classified as a least concern species on the IUCN Red List due to its wide range, few identified population threats, and documented expansion into new watersheds.

+In the Volga River basin, the southern nine-spined stickleback (Pungitius platygaster) has experienced local population declines and mass fish kills during abnormally high summer temperatures.
+This highlights the vulnerability of marginal, newly acquired populations to extreme heat events associated with ongoing climate change.